epics-base/p4p/documentation/gw.rst

     net2 -- nic2;
     net2 -- cli;

-In the following configuration we wish that a client running on the host ``10.1.1.78`` to be able to communicate with a server running on ``192.168.1.23``.  ::
+In the following configuration we wish a client running on the host ``10.1.1.78`` to be able to communicate with a server running on ``192.168.1.23``.  ::